Math Requirements and Placement

 *Math course that satisfies the General Education Mathematics requirement.

 Yes!
-To request testing accommodations for the math placement exam (such as extra testing time, a separate testing space, or the use of assistive technology), follow the steps outlined at Requesting Accommodations with the Center for Disability Access (CDA).
+To request accommodations for math placement (such as extra time, a reduced distraction location, or the use of assistive technology), follow the steps outlined at Requesting Accommodations with the Center for Disability Access (CDA).
 After the CDA team receives your CDA New Student Application and supporting disability documentation, you will be invited to a meeting to discuss your needs and determine your eligibility for accommodations.

-Students intending to use accommodations should refrain from taking the exam until their accommodations are approved, as students are only permitted two total exam attempts.
-Also, please note that due to the nature of the math placement exam, calculator use is not considered a reasonable accommodation.
+Students intending to use accommodations should refrain from scheduling math placement until their accommodations are approved, as students are only permitted two total placement attempts.
+Also, please note that due to the nature of math placement, calculator use is not considered a reasonable accommodation.

-Once your math placement accommodations are approved, email Megan DiBonaventura to ensure they are in place.
-For more information, email CDA or call CDA.
+Once your math placement accommodations are approved, email Megan DiBonaventura at mdibonaventura@ric.edu to ensure they are in place.
+For more information, email CDA at cda@ric.edu or call CDA at 401-456-2776.

 Guide to Achieve a Level 1 Math Placement